Exploring non-Euclidean photonics: Pseudosphere microlaser: Mode computation in the dielectric tractoid cavity

 The computed spectra of the tractoid and the disk are plotted in Fig. \ref{fig:Spectre_compa}.
 The resonance wavenumbers are organized in several branches.
 To get further insight into the mode structure, we compute the mode profile of a given resonance using a source with a very narrow frequency range around the central frequency of this specific mode.
 It is inferred from the mode profiles that each branch of the tractoid spectrum corresponds to a given radial excitation $p$, with increasing $m$ azimuthal numbers, in full similarity with the disk spectrum.
 For a given pair ($m$, $p$), the resonance wavenumber $k_{m,p}$ of the tractoid is slightly shifted towards higher frequencies and higher losses compared to the disk.
 For illustration, the modes ($m=70$, $p=1$) of the disk and the tractoid are circled in red in Fig. \ref{fig:Spectre_compa}.

 Fig. \ref{fig:modes_FDTD} presents the four modes inferred from the tractoid simulations with a source at a central frequency Re$(kR_0)\simeq100$.
-The profiles of these wavefunctions are in complete agreement with the results of Sec. \ref{sec_5}.
+The profiles of these wave functions are in complete agreement with the results of Sec. \ref{sec_5}.
 Each mode belongs to a different branch of the spectrum of Fig. \ref{fig:Spectre_compa}.
 The modes of branches 1, 2, and 4 are TE-polarized with $p=1$, 2, and 3 radial excitations respectively, while branch 3 is TM-polarized with a single radial excitation $p=1$.
+This splitting of polarizations is expected since the tractoid surface fulfills the corresponding assumptions of the model in Ref. \cite{peschel}.
 For the disk, only TE-modes are excited with such a source.

-In experiments, TM-modes are not lasing, which can be explained by the higher losses of TM-modes compared to TE-modes, as shown in Fig. \ref{fig:Spectre_compa}.
+In experiments, TM-modes are not lasing, which can be explained by the higher losses of TM-modes compared to TE-modes, as shown in Fig. \ref{fig:Spectre_compa}.\\

+Finally, Fig. \ref{fig:compa-theory-FDTD} shows that this 3D numerical spectrum is very close to the analytic spectrum obtained in Sec. \ref{sec:analytique-comparaison} and \ref{sec:num-dirichlet}, which validates \emph{a posteriori} the use of Dirichlet boundary conditions in the analytic treatment, consistent high quality factor WGMs \cite{commentaire-p=3}.